-Displays if the device port and the neighboring are both 802.1AS-capable and have the 802.1AS function enabled.
+Displays if the port of the device and the port of the neighboring device are both 802.1AS-capable and have the 802.1AS function enabled.

 The connected ports are 802.1AS-capable and have the 802.1AS function enabled.